alexeyraspopov/gulp-wrap-exports/readme.md

 ## Options

-String `name` - name of global variable which should be available in browser.
+String `name` - valid name of global variable which should be available in browser.

 ## License